Rabindra-pandey/rxp-markdown-wc/README.md

     > </rnp-markdown>
 ```

-We can set the attribute using javascript as well
+We can set the attribute using javascript

 ```html
     <textarea id="markDownSrc" type="aria" cols="40" rows="5">## Welcome to *renderMarkDown*</textarea>